aws-samples/sagemaker-ssh-helper/FAQ.md

 ```dockerfile
 RUN pip --no-cache-dir install sagemaker-ssh-helper  # <--NEW--
 ```

+See the sample code for the container [Dockerfile](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/tests/byoc/Dockerfile) in the tests.

 **Important:** Make sure that the version installed into the container matches the version of the library on your local machine.